tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 What’s your favorite big cat?
 (A) Tiger (B) Cheetah

 Hmm, somehow the Python needs to ask the candidate a question.
 We can command it to do so using the input command; this gives back (returns) the candidate’s answer, which we can store in a variable.
 Try replacing the commands in your file with the following.
-(If you’re wondering what the \n is doing, it tells the Python to put in a newline or “hit the return” key.)
+(If you’re wondering what the \n is doing, it tells the Python to put in a new line or hit the “return” key.)
 ```python
 # ask the candidate a question
 weapon = input( "Which weapon?\n(A) Lasso\n(B) No weapon, thank you\n" )